HL7/fhir-cow-ig/input/pagecontent/background.md

                 <li>X-Ray 3 view knee</li>
               </ul>
             </li>
-            <li>General expectation is that the service will occur
+            <li>General expectation is that the service will occur and the overall performer is known
               <ul>
                 <li>Some lab in the network <em>will</em> perform this test</li>
               </ul>
             </li>
-            <li><em>Usually</em> recipients can't refuse to perform a service, although they may indicate they are unable to fulfill a request.
+            <li><em>Usually</em> the recipient can't refuse to perform a service, although depending on the business agreements, they may be allowed to modify the request, such as by selecting a more specific service to perform.
+Additionally, fulfillers may indicate they are not able to fulfill the request for some reason, such as a specimen's condition or quantity.
             </li>
           </ul>
         </td>
       </tr>
     </tbody>
   </table>

+These all involve a healthcare provider deciding that action should be taken by another provider or healthcare organization.
+The receiving party may or may not be allowed, based on the business agreements, to reject or to modify the request for service, and the initiating party may or may not expect to receive some information back during or after the service.

 ### Key Differences in Implementations Today: